 Get insured for your trip to Beijing!

-Although the Forbidden City is undoubtedly one of the highlights of a visit to the Chinese capital, we hope that we’ve shown you that there’s more to the city and that.
+Although the Forbidden City is undoubtedly one of the highlights of a visit to the Chinese capital, I hope that I’ve shown you that there’s more to the city and that.

 It’s clear that as well as historical sites, interesting museums, and sprawling parks, the city has its fair share of unusual attractions too, which will add a bit of quirkiness to your trip when added to your Beijing itinerary.

-As well as seeing the best that Beijing has to offer, we hope our list has given you a bit of insight on how to see the city like a local, and you’re able to make the most of a few off-the-beaten-track attractions.
+As well as seeing the best that Beijing has to offer, I hope my list has given you a bit of insight on how to see the city like a local, and you’re able to make the most of a few off-the-beaten-track attractions.